jvs/sourcer/README.md

 # Sourcer

-A parsing library for Python (version 3.6 and later).
+A parsing library for Python.

 ```python
 from sourcer import Grammar